Viinixxs/Viinixxs/README.md

 • 𝐈 forget people often, if ur one of my friends whom ive lost contact with, feel free to remind me of who you are, unless we ended on bad terms then i prolly won't talk to you.

-• 𝐃𝚘n`t drag me into drama,u can talk to me about it, discuss with me about it, ill listen, but just don't force me to get involved.
+• 𝐃on`t drag me into drama,u can talk to me about it, discuss with me about it, ill listen, but just don't force me to get involved.

-• I value communication if u ever feel displeased by my actions or need to tell me something, tell me immediately, dont ghost me, or expect me to catch hints quickly, iam not good at that.
+• 𝐈 value communication if u ever feel displeased by my actions or need to tell me something, tell me immediately, dont ghost me, or expect me to catch hints quickly, iam not good at that.

 <img width="798" height="159" alt="1000084743" src="https://github.com/user-attachments/assets/9db42d38-d1ff-4c49-bd60-845be7ef161a" />